Big Trouble in Little China

 Big Trouble in Little China (also known as John Carpenter's Big Trouble in Little China) is a 1986 American fantasy action-comedy film directed by John Carpenter, and starring Kurt Russell, Kim Cattrall, Dennis Dun and James Hong.
 The film tells the story of truck driver Jack Burton (Russell), who helps his friend Wang Chi (Dun) rescue Wang's green-eyed fiancée from bandits in San Francisco's Chinatown.
 They go into the mysterious underworld beneath Chinatown, where they face an ancient sorcerer named David Lo Pan (Hong), who requires a woman with green eyes to marry him in order to be released from a centuries-old curse.

 Although the original screenplay by first-time screenwriters Gary Goldman and David Z. Weinstein was envisioned as a Western set in the 1880s, screenwriter W. D. Richter was hired to rewrite the script extensively and modernize it.
 The studio hired Carpenter to direct the film and rushed Big Trouble in Little China into production so that it would be released before a similarly themed Eddie Murphy film, The Golden Child, which was slated to come out around the same time.
 The project fulfilled Carpenter's long-standing desire to make a martial arts film.

 Despite receiving generally positive reviews, the film was a commercial failure, grossing $11.1 million in North America, below its estimated $19 to $25 million budget.
 This left Carpenter disillusioned with Hollywood and influenced his decision to return to independent filmmaking.
-In later years, the film gained a steady audience on home video, and has become a cult classic.
+In later years, the film gained a steady audience on home video.

 Plot

-Jack Burton is driving his semi-trailer truck while narrating a monologue over the radio.
+Jack Burton is driving his semi-trailer truck, nicknamed the Pork Chop Express, while narrating a monologue over the Citizens band radio (CB).
 He arrives at an outdoor market, drinking and gambling throughout the night.
 In the morning, Jack wins a bet with Wang Chi in a game of reflexes.
 To make sure he follows through on payment, Jack accompanies Wang to meet his fiancée Miao Yin at the airport, where they are confronted by Lords of Death gang members, who capture Miao Yin for her green eyes.

 Jack and Wang track the gang to Chinatown, where they encounter a funeral procession which erupts into battle between the Chang Sing and Wing Kong, two ancient Chinese warrior societies.
-After three warriors with weather-themed powers - Thunder, Rain and Lightning (known as the Three Storms) - appear, Jack attempts to drive away, but seems to run over Lo Pan, a magician standing behind the Storms; Lo Pan is unhurt and glowing.
+Three supernatural warriors with weather-themed powers appear: Thunder, Rain and Lightning (known as the Three Storms).
+Jack attempts to drive away, but seems to run over Lo Pan, a magician standing behind the Storms.
+However, Lo Pan is somehow unhurt.
 Wang and Jack escape through the alleys, but Jack's truck is stolen.